Reimagine State Government

 Increase Employee Engagement

-Become an employer of choice by increasing engagement of State employees to 77 percent by 2025, as measured by the employee engagement survey.
+The State of Colorado aims to become an employer of choice by increasing engagement of State employees to 77 percent by 2025, as measured by the employee engagement survey.
 The State will identify opportunities to enhance the employee experience and make high impact improvements to retain and attract the best talent.
-This includes our Administration’s focus on equity, diversity, and inclusion, consistent with the Governor's recent Executive Order 2020-175.
+This includes our Administration’s focus on equity, diversity, and inclusion, consistent with the Governor's Executive Order 2020-175.
 We are committed to creating a work culture that engages employees so that together we can create a Colorado for all.

-With this agreement, our continued focus on equity, and many new benefits coming into effect in July of 2022, we expect to see employee engagement scores increase over time, towards our goal of 77% by 2025.
+With this agreement, our continued focus on equity, and new benefits, we expect to see employee engagement scores increase over time, towards our goal of 77% by 2025.

 Safe Custodial Facilities

 One of the State Government’s most crucial tasks is to care for and protect those who are in our custody.
-Ensuring their health and safety, including minimizing the number of COVID-19 outbreaks and cases in this population can only be accomplished through effective monitoring, intervention, and surveillance testing.
+Ensuring their health and safety, including minimizing the number of COVID-19 outbreaks and cases in this population was accomplished through effective monitoring, intervention, and surveillance testing.

 Reduce our Physical Footprint